 One of the craziest bank holiday trips we’ve ever done.
 In fact, why to even think, it was the craziest with no equal.
-Visiting 2 countries in just 3 days, that is something very normal anywhere in our European city breaks, but not for going that far to the Middle East in such a short time.
+Visiting 2 countries in just 3 days.
+Qatar and Kuwait.
+That would be something very normal anywhere in our European city breaks, but not for going that far to the Middle East in such a short time.
 And actually in this case, that was not one of these low air fare offers, but instead an on-purpose Qatar Airways flight merely to boost the tier level of our Executive Club membership.
 Quite worth it knowing how many times we fly using any of the One World Alliance partners which means for us lots of air miles and other benefits.

 So you might wonder how is it possible to visit 2 capitals in different countries in just 3 days.
 Well, let me tell you it is possible.
 Yes, it is very short time and definitely I would love to have been longer and enjoy visiting other places nearby and of course, more time by the beaches on the Gulf.
 In any case that was yet another well worth it trip back to a little piece of the Arab World.
 It was a day and a night in Kuwait City before flying the following morning to Doha for the next 2 days, then back to London.